pablos-here/nbiff/README.md

    your choice.
 3. After uncompressing the file, a new directory is created.
 Change directories to it.
-4. Run the installer for your email client.
+4. See the next section and run the installer for your email client.
    Follow its on-screen instructions.

 ### nbiff for Thunderbird